dspeyer/dspeyer.github.io/magic.md

 3. Earthquake: All creatures within 200m fall prone (save negates); all structures take 100 damage (cost: 15)

 A manipulator uses its caster's BAB and skill ranks.

+Any ambiguities from the choice of skills are resolved in the caster's favor.

 ## Elemental Fire